Seminar: From Digital Analytics to Communication Action – DIGI 825

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be supported by reading and study materials, pertinent examples, and thoughtful analysis.
-Each thread must be at least 400 words.
+Each thread must be at least 400 words and be supported by at least 2 scholarly citations in APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
+Each reply must be at least 200 words and be supported by at least 1 scholarly citation in APA format.

 Research Concept Assignment

-The research concept is a one-paragraph statement of the projected focal point of the research, the grounding worldview, and the basic research method (quantitative, qualitative or mixed-methods).
+The research concept is a one-paragraph statement of the projected focal point of the research, the grounding worldview, and the basic research method (quantitative, qualitative, or mixed-methods).
+The assignment must be written in APA format.

 Research Outline Assignment

-A bullet-point outline of the major points of the study.
+The student will complete a bullet-point outline of the major points of the study.
+The assignment must be written in APA format.

 Research Introduction Assignment